-- The student will receive a grade of "0" with regard to the assignment or assessment that was the subject of the act or acts of academic dishonesty. - A parent meeting between the student's parents, the Dean of Students, and the Principal will be held to discuss the matter and to provide the student with guidance for moving forward. - A two (2) day in-school, academic suspension will be imposed. - One month of academic probation, which shall also include disqualification from participating in sports and extracurricular activities during the term of probation.
+- The student will receive a grade of "0" with regard to the assignment or assessment that was the subject of the act or acts of academic dishonesty. - A parent meeting between the student's parents, the Dean of Students, and the Principal will be held to discuss the matter and to provide the student with guidance for moving forward. - A detention will be given.